Speldosa/Speldosa.github.io/README.md

 # To do

 ## Primary:
-- Fix mp3-versions of the arranged songs.
 - Fix CSS for headnings.
 (Some should be centered, some shouldn't.)
 - Tweak the design (for example when it comes to the left and right margins of the text).
 - Fix the layout and the content of the movie page.
 - Fix the layout and the content of the music page.
-- Save down the old blog.
+- Fix with meta-data: https://www.youtube.com/watch?v=qJQNJcm-edk
 - Point www.martinlarsson.net to this adress.
+(It's underway.)
 - Fix Google Analytics on the page.
-- Fix with meta-data: https://www.youtube.com/watch?v=qJQNJcm-edk
+(Wait until the DNS have been resolved.)
+- Fix mp3-versions of the arranged songs.
+(Wait until you have fixed the script.)

 ## Secondary: